-You can also brush it off or vacuum it if you don’t want to go through the trouble of washing and drying it.
+You can also brush off the pet hair or vacuum it if you don’t want to go through the trouble of washing and drying it.

 Are There Any Other Tips for Limiting Dog Hair on My Comforter and Other Surfaces?

-Your first defense will always be proper grooming.
+Your first defense against pet hair will always be proper grooming.
 Invest in a good brush (or professional grooming services) and use it often.
-The less loose hair on your dog, the less loose hair there’ll be on your stuff.
+The less loose pet hair on your dog, the less loose pet hair there’ll be on your stuff.